A rare antique on Gumtree gives insight into Victorian beauty routines

 This antique vanity case is on sale for R20k on Gumtree

 "Upstanding Victorian ladies could not wear obvious make-up but they definitely used it," says Gumtree marketing manager Estelle Nagel.
 "This kit contains a few items that you won't find in the average modern handbag, like hooks and corkscrews that would have been needed to open sealed medicine and perfume bottles.
-The high-quality of the items and the box itself does she suggest that she belonged to the upper or upper middle classes."
+The high quality of the items and the box itself does suggest that the owner belonged to the upper or upper middle classes."